gear-genomics/dicey/README.md

 `dicey search -c 45 -o out.json.gz -g hg19.fa.gz primers.fa`

+## Graphical user interface

+You can search primers interactively using our web application [silica](https://gear.embl.de/silica/).

 ## FAQ

 * Dicey cannot find the primer3 config directory
 The primer3 config directory is included in the repository.
-Just clone the repository `git clone https://github.com/gear-genomics/dicey.git` and then use the cloned config directory `dicey search -i dicey/src/primer3_config/ -g hg19.fa.gz primers.fa`.
+Just clone the repository `git clone --recursive https://github.com/gear-genomics/dicey.git` and then use the cloned config directory `dicey search -i dicey/src/primer3_config/ -g hg19.fa.gz primers.fa`.

 * The script `json2txt.py` is not found
 The `json2txt.py` python script is included in the repository.
-Just clone the repository `git clone https://github.com/gear-genomics/dicey.git` and then you will find the script in the `./scripts/` subdirectory.
+Just clone the repository `git clone --recursive https://github.com/gear-genomics/dicey.git` and then you will find the script in the `./scripts/` subdirectory.

 ## Questions